jonashackt/crossplane-argocd/README.md

   providerConfigRef:
     name: default
 ```

-__TODO:__ Rename `argocd/applications` into `argocd/bootstrap` and the corresponding app-of-apps also into `crossplane-bootstrap` - since that's exactly what it is and does!

 Since we're using Argo, we should deploy our Bucket as Argo Application too.
 I created a new folder `argocd/crossplane-resources`